Effect-TS/schema/README.md

 pipe(S.number, S.int()); // value must be an integer

 pipe(S.number, S.nonNaN()); // not NaN
-pipe(S.number, S.finite()); // ensures that the value being decoded is finite and not equal to Infinity or -Infinity
+pipe(S.number, S.finite()); // ensures that the value being parsed is finite and not equal to Infinity or -Infinity

 pipe(S.number, S.positive()); // > 0
 pipe(S.number, S.nonNegative()); // >= 0